The best clubs in Miami

 The best Miami parties and club nights

-In Miami, the weekend starts Monday: take advantage with these great Miami parties and club nights at the city’s best clubs and bars
+In Miami, the weekend starts Monday: take advantage with these great parties at the city’s top spots

 The best gay clubs in Miami

-Behold, our guide to the best gay clubs in Miami for dance parties, drag shows, picking up and all-round good times
+Our guide to the best gay clubs in Miami for dance parties, drag shows and all-round good times

 The best South Beach clubs